-Торіс Answer Summary Payroll 13 YES Payroll records must include the following information for each employee: Name; Home address; Social Security Number; Job/Occupation; Amount paid each pay period; Hours worked (each day and week); Rate of pay including vacation pay; Wage deductions; and Dates employee worked each week.
+Topic Answer Summary Payroll YES Payroll records must include the following information for each employee: Name; Home address; Social Security Number; Job/Occupation; Amount paid each pay period; Hours worked (each day and week); Rate of pay including vacation pay; Wage deductions; Any fees or amounts the employer charged; and Dates employee worked each week.
 Employers must maintain payroll records for 3 years.
-Personnel File - Employee Access 14 YES Upon written request, employers that maintain personnel records must allow employees or former employees to review their personnel records or make copies of the documents in their personnel records within 5 business days of receiving the employee's request.
+Personnel File - Employee Access YES Upon written request, employers that maintain personnel records must allow employees or former employees to review their personnel records or make copies of the documents in their personnel records within 5 business days of receiving the employee's request.
 Employers can charge an employee the cost of making a copy of his/her personnel record.
 Employers are required to make the contents of employees' personnel records available no more than 2 times per calendar year and if an employee requests it after notification that potentially negative information has been placed in the personnel record.
 Employers must notify an employee within 10 days of the employer placing any information in the employee's personnel file to the extent it is, has been, or may be used to negatively affect the employee's qualification for employment or a change in the terms and conditions of employment.
 If there is disagreement with information contained in the personnel record, the employer and employee can mutually decide to remove or correct that information.
 If mutual agreement is not reached, the employee can submit a written statement of disagreement that must be included in the personnel record.
 Employers with 20 or more employees are required to retain the complete personnel record of an employee without deletions or removal of information (except by mutual agreement) for 3 years after termination of employment.
-Unemployment Insurance 15 YES Employers subject to paying unemployment taxes must submit quarterly wage reports.
-For Unemployment Insurance, Massachusetts law requires that employers keep sufficient records to: To enable it to prepare accurate reports with respect to its employment as may be required by the Commissioner; To enable the Commissioner to verify any report submitted by the employing unit; and To make it possible by an inspection thereof to determine with respect to each worker: Wages earned by calendar weeks.
-Whether any week was in fact a week of less than full-time work.
-Time lost, if any, by such worker due to his unavailability for work, or inability to work.
-Workers' Compensation 16 YES Employers must maintain a copy of the First Report of Injury/Fatality form provided to the Department of Industrial Accidents.
+Unemployment Insurance YES Employers subject to paying unemployment taxes must submit quarterly wage reports.
+For Unemployment Insurance, Massachusetts law requires that employers keep sufficient records to: • To enable it to prepare accurate reports with respect to its employment as may be required by the Commissioner; • To enable the Commissioner to verify any report submitted by the employing unit; and • To make it possible by an inspection thereof to determine with respect to each worker: • Wages earned by calendar weeks. • Whether any week was in fact a week of less than full-time work. • Time lost, if any, by such worker due to his unavailability for work, or inability to work.
+Payrolls, working sheets and other records from which information is assembled for the preparation of quarterly reports and the duplicate of those reports filed with the Department shall be preserved for a period of 4 years from the date on which the report was filed.
+Workers' Compensation YES Employers must maintain a copy of the First Report of Injury/Fatality form provided to the Department of Industrial Accidents.
 Additionally, there are recordkeeping requirements under OSHA.
 OSHA YES Employers must comply with the federal OSHA recordkeeping standard.
 See the federal fact sheet for details.
 Federal YES There are numerous federal rules about recordkeeping.
 Employers should review the federal fact sheet.